• Skip to primary navigation

 Few people participated, and even those that did only lasted for a month or two.
 Nobody went into default as part of this protest.

-More recently, after the U.S. Supreme Court blocked President Biden’s broad student loan forgiveness plan, some student loan protestors are once again urging their fellow borrowers to intentionally default on their federal student loans as a form of debt disobedience.
+More recently, after the 8th Circuit Court of Appeals blocked the SAVE student loan repayment plan, some student loan protestors are once again urging their fellow borrowers to intentionally default on their federal student loans as a form of debt disobedience.

 This kind of strategic default on federal student loans was a dumb idea then and it is a dumb idea now.